 Cooperative Announces Scholarship Winners

-Three high school seniors are the recipient of $1,000 scholarships awarded by the Educational Scholarship Foundation of the Virginia, Maryland & Delaware Association of Electric Cooperatives (VMDAEC).
+Four high school seniors whose families are served by Craig Botetourt Electric Cooperative (CBEC) have each earned $1,000 college scholarships.
+The grants were awarded by the Education Scholarship Foundation of the Virginia, Maryland & Delaware Association of Electric Cooperatives (VMDAEC).

 Three are recipients of the Worth Hudson Memorial Scholarship, given in memory of the first chairman of the VMDAEC Educational Scholarship Foundation:

 Olivia Baker, a senior at James River High School and the daughter of Daniel and Julie Baker of Fincastle;